SysML Use Case Models

 A SysML Use Case diagram is used to define and view Use Cases and the Actors that derive value from the system.
 The Use Case diagram describes the relationship between the Actors and the Use Cases.
 Enclosing the Use Case within a Boundary defines the border of the system; the Actors by definition lie outside the boundary.
 (All elements are internal to the SysML diagram frame.)

-While the Use Case diagram can appear simplistic, it is a powerful communication device that describes the value or goals that external roles achieve from interacting with the system.
+While the Use Case diagram can appear simplistic, it is a great communication device that describes the value or goals that external roles achieve from interacting with the system.
 Each Use Case can be detailed, with descriptions, constraints and any number of scenarios that contain sets of steps performed alternately by Actor and system to achieve the desired goal.

 Use Case Scenario